Pozadr/AS_AcademyApp/README.md

 [*Spring boot 2 academy*](https://www.akademiaspring.pl/)

 ## General
 API with UI in Thymeleaf.
 Car as a model of application.
+The MVC tests performed using Mockito and JUnit5.

 Features:
 * CRUD